Reshaping perceptions of the Second World War in France

 In May 2015, Professor Diamond was appointed to the Conseil Scientifique of the Musée de la Libération de Paris.

-On her recommendation, the newly established Museum of the Liberation of Paris – Museum of General Leclerc – Jean Moulin Museum has a dedicated room devoted to the civilian experience of traumatic defeat in May-June 1940, including the mass exodus of three-quarters of the population of Paris.
+On her recommendation, the newly established Museum of the Liberation of Paris – Museum of General Leclerc – Jean Moulin Museum has a dedicated room devoted to the civilian experience of traumatic defeat in May to June 1940, including the mass exodus of three-quarters of the population of Paris.

 This work later led to the museum’s decision to dedicate its first temporary exhibition to ‘1940: Parisians in the Exodus’, which was curated by Diamond and Zaidman, and launched in February 2020.